pivotal/docs-tap/scc/scc-how-to.hbs.md

 # How-to guides for Supply Chain Choreographer for Tanzu

-This topic describes the how-to guides available for Supply Chain Choreographer for Tanzu.
+This topic describes the how-to guides you can use for Supply Chain Choreographer for Tanzu.

 ## <a id='how-to'></a> How-to guides